TJSOmega/data-structures-and-algorithms/javascript/Data-Structures/linkedList/README.md

 - Create required method for checking if the Linked List includes an item

 - Create method for printing the entire list to a string.

+*ADDED 3/9/21*

+**Append**: Created and Append method that adds an item to the end of a linked list

+**Insert Before:** Created a method that Inserts an item before a given value if it is apart of the Linked List.

+**Insert After:** Created a method that Inserts an item after a given value if it is apart of the Linked List.